To start a statewide CLEAN Program, visit our CLEAN Resource Hub.

-Our Local CLEAN Program Guide, which builds upon the success of existing CLEAN Programs, is designed to point you in the right direction, and to walk you through the steps you need to take to create a CLEAN Program in your community.
+To start a utility-specific CLEAN Program, our Local CLEAN Program Guide, which builds upon the success of existing CLEAN Programs, is designed to point you in the right direction by walking you through the steps you need to take to create a CLEAN Program in your community.

 To start, download Module 1 of our Local CLEAN Program Guide for an overview of CLEAN Programs and how they work.